Top Riviera Maya Ruins You Can’t Miss

 Xel-Há Site

 The closest Mayan ruins to Akumal is Xel-Ha archaeological site.
-Despite being not so popular, it is worth visiting it.
+Despite being not so popular, it is worth visiting.
 It even has a cenote.
 It was the main port for Coba.
 A big part of what was the port city is now covered by Xel-Ha park.

 Ruins at Ek Balam Archaeological Site, Mexico